 Follow the trail south to the Cherry Brook floodplain.
-Information signage regarding Sugar Maple and Tulip Tree may be found on the right of the trail near a chain link fence which separates the sanctuary from United Water watershed land.
+Information signage regarding Sugar Maple and Tulip Tree may be found on the right of the trail near a chain link fence which separates the sanctuary from Suez Water watershed land.
 Turn left after skirting a brief wetland area and head east towards Lake Tappan.
 This section of the trail divides the White Pine plantation from the established hardwood forest.

 Straight ahead is a meadow and views of Lake Tappan.

 The meadow is a managed grassland that is periodically mowed to prevent it from becoming a forest via succession.
-Leaving the meadow, head north via a United Water service road and then take a left heading west back through the White Pine plantation to the kiosk to complete the hike.
+Leaving the meadow, head north via a Suez Water service road and then take a left heading west back through the White Pine plantation to the kiosk to complete the hike.

 Flora that may be found in the sanctuary include:

 - Red Maple